-Throughout his article, Milton Friedman repeatedly attacks "social responsibility".
+1. Throughout his article, Milton Friedman repeatedly attacks "social responsibility".
 Today this is more commonly called corporate social responsibility (CSR).
 For this class, I will define CSR as a general concern for a business to benefit the social and ecological environment in which it operates.

-What examples of social responsibility does Friedman provide?
+What examples of social responsibility does Friedman provide to illustrate his points?

-2. Friedman says that social responsibility for business is wrong "on two levels: principle and consequences" (p.
-122).
+2. Friedman says that social responsibility for business is wrong "on two levels: principle and consequences" (p122).